 Below is the link to the initial report from the CQC; the full report of their findings will be published next month.

-I have also posted a link to an article in the Telegraph where Ann Furedi of Bpas responds to this 'crisis' (that will bring more baby killing business
+I have also posted a link to an article in the Telegraph where Ann Furedi of Bpas responds to this 'crisis' (that will bring more business her way) saying:

 "Our staff and clinics are doing everything possible to prevent delays in treatment at this time.
 We are maximising our capacity and working hard so no woman is unable to get an abortion if she needs one.
 Women need not worry – if you are pregnant and need high-quality abortion care, you will be able to access services."